aj3423/joy-typing/README.md

 alphabet = ['a', 'b', 'c', ...'zed'] golang = ['package', 'switch', ...'']
 ```
-Different groups can be used together for different speech modes. e.g. `-phrase alphabet punctuation application java lua`
+Different groups can be used together for different speech modes. e.g. `-phrase alphabet golang java`
 If you found some words conflict a lot, like `4` and `for`, remove the `for` from the phrase list, map `4 loop` -> `for` , or `forever`->`for` in the mapping section below.
 Then the conflict is avoided:
 - when you say `4`, it types `4`
 - when you say `4 loop` or `forever`, it types `for`